Regenerative Injection Therapies

 Patients who have not responded adequately to corticosteroid injections

-What to expect: A mild increase in symptoms in the 48–72 hours following treatment is normal and expected — this is the healing response being activated.
+A mild increase in symptoms in the 48–72 hours following treatment is normal and expected — this is the healing response being activated.
 Patients typically begin to notice improvement over 4–8 weeks, with ongoing tissue remodeling continuing for up to 18 months.

-Protein Concentrate represents a significant evolution beyond standard PRP.
 While PRP concentrates all platelets from your blood (including both beneficial and potentially pro-inflammatory components), Protein Concentrate isolates specific high-value bioactive proteins that play a direct role in tissue repair and in protecting joint structures from further degeneration.

 Protein Concentrate vs. A2M Injections: What's the Difference?